YuliiMorozov/task/README.md

 To run the application, install packages from requirements.txt

-Run the application with
+Run the application with:

 $ python manage.py

 or

 $ python3 manage.py

-# task